benblack769/benblack769.github.io/posts/learnings/data_efficient_foundation_model.md

 Foundation models are notorious for being very data hungry.
 Segment anything was trained with 1 billion masks.
 CLIP was trained with >100 million image captions.

 However, it is possible to train useful foundation models with much fewer labels, using a number of very pragmatic tricks to utilize preexisting models and available data as effectively as possible.
-These tricks are powering a new generation of data-efficient foundation models that are bringing recent innovations from social platforms into the real world
+These tricks are powering a new generation of data-efficient foundation models that are bringing recent innovations from social platforms into the real world.

 * Foundation model overview
     * Foundation model implies multi-task---usable for different real world workflows, different people trying to do different things.
+    * Semantic multi-task requires open vocabulary---can use arbitrary natural language to describe objects
     * Multi-task requires some degree of human direction of what task to focus on
     * Encode task into model input
         * Segment anything: Point/box prompt as decoder input